-See our seven gorgeous alpaca girls, Misty, Bambi, Holly , Joyful, Jaffa, Marlee and Annie, who live in the fields next to your cabin.
+See our six gorgeous alpaca girls, Bambi, Holly , Joyful, Jaffa, Marlee and Annie, who live in the fields next to your cabin.
 You'll love their gentle, curious and sometimes cheeky nature.

 Tasmania is home to Australia's tallest trees towering up to 99 m tall.
 Reserves of these giant trees can be seen close to Maydena in The Styx Valley, The Florentine and Mount Field National Park.